hdinkel/ELM-CPIB-2017/merged/complete.md

 ![](../Figures/BACT_basic_protocol_2/output_alignment.png)
 **Figure BACT-BP-3:** This section of the results contains links to view the alignment of homologous proteins.
-Click any of the linkts to find SRCN1 homologs identified in the UniRef90 database.
+Click any of the links to find SRCN1 homologs identified in the UniRef90 database.

 step 12.
 Scroll down to below the graphic with the results to find additional information on the motifs found (figure BACT-BP-3).
-The first section contains links to multiple sequence alignments in the case that homologous sequences were detected.
+The first section contains links to multiple sequence alignments in the case that highly similar sequences were detected.
 The multiple sequence alignments can be viewed by clicking on the link.
 Note that this requires you to have a Java browser plugin.
    Alternatively you can also download the individual files with the alignments, conservation features and phophosite features by following the respective links.

-> The search for homologous sequences performed against the UniRef 90
+> The search for possible homologous sequences is performed against the UniRef90
-> database, a dataset of Unique Reference proteins designed to reflect the
+> database, a dataset of protein sequences with less than 90 percent identity between any two of them (25348405).
-> entire known universe of proteins in the uniprot database (25348405).
 Note
 > that it is possible that the BLAST results are not finished when the
 > results page is shown: We suggest to refresh the page if you see the
-> message "Results are not ready... (something something).
+> message "Either not enough data available to calculate a sequence alignment or the calculations haven't finished yet"
-> The in formation in the MSA is useful because... ehhhmm..???
+> The information in the MSA is useful because... ehhhmm..???

 ![](../Figures/BACT_basic_protocol_2/output_filter.png)
 **Figure BACT-BP-4:** A summary of how many motifs and instances were predicted,